adriengivry/orhi/README.md

 cd orhi/examples/
 ```
 1. From the command line, execute:
+> [!NOTE]
-> ℹ️ If premake hasn't been added to PATH, use the path to downloaded executable instead
+> If premake hasn't been added to PATH, use the path to downloaded executable instead
 ```powershell
 premake5
     [action*]